sclorg/httpd-container/README.md

     ```
     $ git clone --recursive https://github.com/sclorg/httpd-container.git
     $ cd httpd-container
-    $ make build TARGET=centos7 VERSION=2.4
+    $ make build TARGET=centos7 VERSIONS=2.4
     ```

 For using other versions of Apache HTTP Server, just replace the `2.4` value by particular version in the commands above.

-**Notice: By omitting the `VERSION` parameter, the build/test action will be performed on all provided versions of Apache HTTP Server, which must be specified in  `VERSIONS` variable.
+**Notice: By omitting the `VERSIONS` parameter, the build/test action will be performed on all provided versions of Apache HTTP Server, which must be specified in  `VERSIONS` variable.
 This variable must be set to a list with possible versions (subdirectories).**